Electric vehicle supply chain: National roles in the supply chain

 China dominates the electric car industry, accounting for over eighty of global lithium-ion electrode and battery cell production.
 Refining of all major lithium-ion battery critical minerals (lithium, cobalt, nickel, manganese, graphite) takes place in China.
-Japan and Korea host significant midstream cell manufacturing and downstream supply chain activities.
+Japan and South Korea host significant midstream cell manufacturing and downstream supply chain activities.
 Europe and the United States have a relatively small share of the supply chain.

 In 2021, 3.3 million EVs were sold in China, up 400% from 2019 and higher than the global sales in 2020.

 Upstream activities (mining and processing) largely take place in countries with extractivist economies such as Chile and the Democratic Republic of the Congo.
 Nickel is mined in Australia, Russia, New Caledonia and Indonesia.
 Cobalt is primarily mined in the Democratic Republic of the Congo as a byproduct of copper and nickel mining, with additional production in Australia, Morocco, and other copper and nickel producing countries.

 In April 2024, the United States and the United Kingdom announced a ban on imports of aluminum, copper, and nickel from Russia.
 China is Norilsk Nickel's largest export market since 2023.